Lewis Tappan: Background

 Convinced by Arthur to read a biography of William Wilberforce, who led the cause for abolition in Great Britain, Tappan started his quest for abolition in the United States.
 He is well known for his work to free the Africans from the Spanish ship Amistad.

+Lewis Tappan married Susanna Aspinwall (sister of Col. Thomas Aspinwall, US consul in London) and cousin to other prominent abolitionists Samuel Aspinwall Goddard (SAG) and his nephew Rev. Samuel May of the Massachusetts Anti-Slavery Society, and whose mother was SAG's sister Mary Goddard May.

-The birth of abolitionism
+Birth of abolitionism

 Despite his Congregationalist upbringing, Lewis Tappan became attracted to Unitarianism for intellectual and social reasons.
 William Ellery Channing, a Unitarian minister, became Tappan's pastor.
 As a peace advocate, Channing played an influential role in Tappan's decision to join the Massachusetts Peace Society.
 In 1827 his brother Arthur convinced him to return to a Trinitarian denomination.
 Tappan joined Arthur in the Congregational church.
 Lewis Tappan initially supported the American Colonization Society (ACS), which promoted sending freed blacks from the United States to Africa, based on the assumption that this was their homeland, regardless of where they were born.

 Frustrated by the slow progress of the ACS, Tappan and a sizable nucleus of men, including his brother Arthur, Theodore Dwight Weld, Gerrit Smith, Amos A. Phelps, and James Gillespie Birney, left the ACS to join what was to become known as the "immediatist" camp, who wanted to end slavery in the United States (US).
 Weld gained considerable influence following the move of the Tappan brothers to this group.
 In December 1833, at Philadelphia, Lewis Tappan joined activists such as William Lloyd Garrison to form the American Anti-Slavery Society.

 The departure of the Tappans from the ACS is partially explained by the death of an African whom they repatriated.
 Captured in Africa and enslaved in Mississippi, Abdul Rahman Ibrahima Sori was a Fulani prince.
 He would have had potentially lucrative trade contacts in Africa.
 Partly for business reasons, the Tappans focused on Ibrahim's repatriation, which was finally achieved.
 Shortly after reaching his homeland, however, Ibrahim died in 1829.
 This ended the Tappans' hopes of easily establishing significant African trade.